Dat1Cphbusiness/Torsdagsopgaver-2-functions-and-objects/README.md

 ## Task 5:  Compare attribute values of to objects
 Create a new sketch for Task5 and copy the files Datamatik.pde and Student.pde from the folder Task3 to the folder Task5.

-- 5.a In your tab Datamatik, make a new method called isClassmates().
-The method should take two Student objects as parameters.
+- 5.a In your tab Datamatik, make a new method called <code>isClassmates()</code>.
+The method should take two <code>Student</code> objects as parameters.
 The method  should return a boolean.

 - 5.b Make your method return true, if the team-variable of one of the Student has the same value as the team-variable of the other Student given as argument to the method.
-For example, if both Students are on team "DAT1" or team 1 (depending on which data type you have used for the instance variable team), the method should return true.
+For example, if both Students are on team "DAT1" or team "1" (depending on which data type you have used for the instance variable team), the method should return true.
 If they are not on the same team, the method should return false.

-- 5.c From your setup() function in Datamatik, call the method isClassmates() with two Student-objects.
-Make sure that you assign the returnvalue to a variable in the setup()-method.
-From setup() print "<Student-name> and <Student-name> are classmates" is they are on the same team and "<Student-name> and <Student-name> are not classmates" if they are not.
+- 5.c From your setup() function in Datamatik, call the method <code>isClassmates()</code> with two <code>Student</code> objects.
+Make sure that you assign the return value to a variable in the <code>setup()</code> method.
+From <code>setup()</code> print <i>"<Student-name> and <Student-name> are classmates"</i> is they are on the same team and <i>"<Student-name> and <Student-name> are not classmates"</i> if they are not.

 ---